dantaki/gtCNV/README.md

 * CNVs with high coverages (normalized coverage >5 /estimated autosome copy number > 10) are omitted.
 Such loci genotype poorly and interfere with the SVM model.

+* Output is in VCF format.
+Positions are annotated based on their overlap to genes, repeats, and 1000 Genomes phase 3 CNV

 ## Credits